JiHong88/suneditor/README.md

     table,
     template,
     textStyle,
-    // Dialog
+    /** Dialog */
     image,
     link,
     video,
     audio,
-    math // You must add the 'katex' library at options to use the 'math' plugin.
+    math, // You must add the 'katex' library at options to use the 'math' plugin.
+    /** File browser */
+    // You must add the "imageGalleryUrl".
+    // A button is added to the image modal.
+    // You can also use image gallery by adding it directly to the button list.
+(You must add "image" plugin.) imageGallery
+]
-]               : Plugins array.     default: null {Array}
+: Plugins array.     default: null {Array}

 // Whitelist--------------------------------------å---------------------------------------------------------
 // _defaultTagsWhitelist : 'br|p|div|pre|blockquote|h[1-6]|ol|ul|li|hr|figure|figcaption|img|iframe|audio|video|table|thead|tbody|tr|th|td|a|b|strong|var|i|em|u|ins|s|span|strike|del|sub|sup'